 Seat-based recurring revenue

 A seat-based recurring revenue model is when a company charges customers based on the number of user licenses, logins, or “seats” the customer needs.
-This pricing structure typically scales according to the number of users needing access.
+This typically scales according to the number of users needing access.
 Companies can easily adjust their agreement by adding more seats as they grow.

 A company that might use seat-based pricing is a SaaS company.
 For example, Salesforce, a customer relationship management (CRM) software, offers various pricing based on the number of user licenses a business needs.
 Their pricing plans are structured to accommodate different business sizes and needs, charging a certain monthly fee per user.